This program makes funds available for streetscape projects that improve the appearance of individual neighborhoods within the City of Westminster.

 Resource Management Program

 Westminster is proud of its award-winning park system.
-A new Resource Management Program (Tier Service Level Program) was implemented in 2011 to maintain park quality while managing available resources.
+A Resource Management Program (Tier Service Level Program) was implemented in 2011 to maintain park quality while managing available resources.
 The plan is systematic, professionally administered and is based on resources, need and priority.
 Learn more on the Resource Management Program page.